That can only mean one thing on this radio program, and that is all things self-proclaimed simple man.

 They don't know.

-And then when you get into the history of it, how millions of Americans have sacrificed their lives.
+And then when you get into the history of it, how millions of Americans have sacrificed their lives, had their legs blown off to try to bring freedom to other people who didn't have it.

-The democratic party we knew died the same way it lived with fear and hate.
+The Democratic Party we knew died the same way it lived with fear and hate.

-Now, I do think that a lot of people hid their true beliefs and and that led towards socialism and incremental socialism, et cetera.
+Now, I do think that a lot of people hid their true beliefs and that led towards socialism and incremental socialism, et cetera.

 Why isn't he condemning him?

-Because he's afraid of them.
+Because he's afraid of him.

-Well, he's scared to death that AOC is going to primary him, and if she does, I believe she would win in your state of New York.
+And if she does, I believe she would win in your state of New York.

 And you can correct me if you think I'm wrong.